roobscoob/among-us-protocol/06_the_systemtype_implementations/03_lifesuppsystem.md

 # `LifeSuppSystem`

-The `ReactorSystem` is responsible for storing whether or not the Oxygen is sabotaged, and which consoles have been completed.
+The `LifeSuppSystem` is responsible for storing whether or not the Oxygen is sabotaged, and which consoles have been completed.

 When spawned, as well as when sending or receiving data (via [`0x01` Data](../03_gamedata_and_gamedatato_message_types/01_data.md)), the game (de)serializes the information in the table below.